Remember the “4 Ps” of marketing?

 As we remarked upon earlier, you’ve not only got every other Squarespace-hosted store to compete with, but the entire web’s worth of sellers in your product category.

-This is where you’ll have to put your copywriting hat on: in order to convert your customers’ clicks into actual purchases, you need to catch them on your product pages—and keep them subsequently on your site, until they’ve hit “complete transaction” at the bottom of their “cart” page.
+This is where you’ll have to put your copywriting hat on: in order to convert your customers’ clicks into actual purchases, you need to catch them on your product pages or online forms—and keep them subsequently on your site, until they’ve hit “complete transaction” at the bottom of their “cart” page.

 Describe with diligence.